t28hub/auto-palette/CONTRIBUTING.md

 # Contributing to `auto-palette`

 This project welcomes contributions from the community.
 Below are guidelines on how to participate effectively.
-Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Issues